GregDick/tic-tac-toe/README.md

 # tic-tac-toe
 A tic-tac-toe game where the opponents are:
-  1. An opponent that moves entirely randomly
+  1. A novice opponent that moves entirely randomly
+  2. An intermediate opponent that randomly acts as either the novice or the expert on each move
-  2. An opponent that moves using the Minimax algorithm and is unbeatable
+  3. An expert opponent that moves using the Minimax algorithm and is unbeatable
-  3. An opponent that moves using an Artificial Neural Network

-    3a.
-An untrained version of the opponent

-    3b.
-A trained version of the opponent